dreamchef/dendron-wiki-netflify/vault/graph types.md

 id: t2j7gf7shoqstse50stzlgc
 title: Graph Types
 desc: ''
-updated: 1654530812999
+updated: 1656452829938
 created: 1654530812999
 ---
 #combinatorics

-# Graph
- - No loops or multiple edges, diagraph where whenever there is an arc $(x,y)$, there is also an arc $(y,x)$
+- Graph: No loops or multiple edges, diagraph where whenever there is an arc $(x,y)$, there is also an arc $(y,x)$
-# Digraph
-- No loops or multiple arcs
+- Digraph: No loops or multiple arcs
-# Multigraph
+- Multigraph
-# Multidigraph
+- Multidigraph
-# Subgraph
+- Subgraph
-# Induced subgraph
+- Induced subgraph